 But, since immersion blenders are foreign terrain for many budding home chefs, you might need some pointers to find the best options for your culinary needs.
 To help, we did our research and rounded up the best immersion blenders worth adding to your cart.
 Though every immersion blender on this list is well worth the investment, we highlighted where each model specifically shines, whether it’s perfect for stews or budget-friendly, so you can get the best bang for your buck.

 Looking to add even more gadgets to your kitchen cabinet?
-You can shop our favorite kitchen essentials here:
+You can shop the best juicers here:

 Our top six picks for the best immersion blenders